-This fifth ASD investigation for the BSFAP has been conducted to further evaluate potential alternate sources or reasons for the continuing detection of SSLs of beryllium, cobalt, and lithium in groundwater samples from monitoring well MW-1603.
+This ASD investigation for the BSFAP has been conducted to further evaluate potential alternate sources or reasons for the continued detection of SSLs of beryllium, cobalt, and lithium in groundwater samples from monitoring well MW-1603.

-A potential alternate source was previously identified in the prior four ASD investigations (EHS Support, 2019a, 2019b, 2020, and 2021), based on the following lines of evidence:
+A potential alternate source was previously identified in prior ASD investigations (EHS Support, 2019a, 2019b, 2020, 2021a, and 2021b), based on the following lines of evidence:

-- A lack of exceedances and increasing trends of primary indicators of CCR. - Constituent concentrations in BSFAP water lower than those of the corresponding constituent observed in groundwater from MW-1603. - Major ion chemistry was not indicative of mixing between BSFAP water and groundwater.
+- A lack of exceedances and increasing trends of primary indicators of CCR. - Constituent concentrations in BSFAP water are lower than those of the corresponding constituent observed in groundwater from MW-1603. - Major ion chemistry was not indicative of mixing between BSFAP water and groundwater.